The advantages of fatty acids in fish oils

 It is good to know that you now get a great quality extra strength supplement support at your local supermarket at reasonable prices.

-The Red Seal Pharmacy Strength range is just a little different from the average supplements in the supermarket, with:
+The Red Seal High Strength range is just a little different from the average supplements in the supermarket, with:

 - Easy to swallow capsules

 - Most in veggie caps and suitable for vegans

 - All high quality

 - Higher doses; for when you need it the most

 - A Reassurance that they are New Zealand made

 - Most are One-a-day doses